syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

 .. image:: img/estimate.png
      :alt: Alternative text

 #.
-Creating a Map(JSON) of all custom fields to compare it with estimate custom fields in next step.
+Create a Map(JSON) of all custom fields to compare it with estimate custom fields in next step.
 Also add project id into Map.
 #.
-Fetching Sales Order custom fields to compare it with above created Map of Estimate custom fields with following conditions.
+Fetch Sales Order custom fields to compare it with above created Map of Estimate custom fields against following conditions.

     * Check if both fields are active.
     * Data type of fields are same.
     * Label of both fields are same.

 #.
-If project id was not null add project into salesorder.
+If project id was not null add it into the custom fields Map.
 #.
-Check discount type.
-If type is entity_level and a discount at entity level or if its on item level add it on item level.
+Add Discount by checking discount type.
 #.
-Check if salesperson is not empty field else add it into Sales Order.
+Add sales person  into Sales Order if it not empty.
 #.
-Check if contact persons is not empty field add it into Sales Order.
+Check if contact persons field is not empty, add it into Sales Order.
 #.
 Add all custom fields in Sales Order which were campared in step 3.
 #.
-Get all line items detials from estimate and create a JSON map for Sales Order creation.
+Create a Sales Order.
 #.
-Also add Project id into Line Items.
+Submit Sales Order for approval.
 #.
-Get all line items detials from
+Approve the Sales Order.
 #.
-In this function we are creating Sales Order when estimate is accepted.
+Mark Saleorder as Confiremd/Open
+#.
+Update the following fields on Zoho Project.

+    * Update Sales Order Number on Zoho Project.
+    * Status of Salesorder -> Status & Substatus of Zoho Project.
+    * Data type of fields are same.

 Sales Orders
 ------------